Insurance Law LL.M. Program

 What kind of future do you envision?

 Corporate setting - Experts predict a continuing gap between the skill sets of available professionals and employment opportunities of the future.
 Employers are recruiting professionals who have an understanding of strategic business opportunities, proven management abilities and business development skills.
 Your ability to offer both of these skill sets may be the determining factor in the trajectory of your career.
+LL.M. students learn from corporate professionals, like David Kramer, a principal at Gemini Risk Partners, who met up with WMU-Cooley Professor and LL.M.
+Director of Insurance Law Lisa DeMoss to discuss the liability insurance product market, best risk management practices and current issues of concern to law practices generally.

 Private sector - Clients are seeking predictability of outcomes and cost, greater efficiency and, of course, cost-effective delivery of legal services.
 As business clients become more sophisticated and technology improvements positively impact the cost of transactions, litigation and compliance work, attorneys need to redefine the value of their services.
 Prepare yourself for these significant changes that are occurring in the delivery of legal services.